-The purpose of this section is to provide information on the guarantor of the securities, where applicable, including essential information about the guarantee attached to the securities, the risk factors and financial information specific to the guarantor.
+The purpose is to provide information on the guaranter of the securities, where applicable, including essential information about the guarantee attached to the securities, the risk factors and financial information specific to the guaranter.

 VIII.
 Information on the underlying securities and the issuer of the underlying securities (where applicable)